apache/iceberg/format/puffin-spec.md

 #### `delete-vector-v1` blob type

-A serialized delete vector that indicates rows of a file that are deleted by the position encoded in a bitmap.
-A 1 at position P indicates that the row at position P is deleted.
+A serialized delete vector that represents the positions of rows in a file that are deleted.
+A set bit at position P indicates that the row at position P is deleted.

 The bitmap supports positive 64-bit positions, but is optimized for cases where most positions fit in 32 bits by using a collection of 32-bit Roaring bitmaps.